gajus/eslint-plugin-jsdoc/README.md

 expressions one may use to target a specific node type or types, including subsets of the type(s) such as nodes with certain children or attributes.

+These expressions are used within ESLint plugins to find those parts of your files' code which are of interest to check.
+However, in `eslint-plugin-jsdoc`, we also allow you to use these selectors to define additional contexts where you wish our own rules to be applied.

-To know all of the definitions one may use, it will depend on the [parser](https://eslint.org/docs/user-guide/configuring#specifying-parser) you are using with ESLint (e.g., `espree` is the default parser for ESLint, and this follows [EStree AST](https://github.com/estree/estree) but
+To know all of the AST definitions one may target, it will depend on the [parser](https://eslint.org/docs/user-guide/configuring#specifying-parser) you are using with ESLint (e.g., `espree` is the default parser for ESLint, and this follows [EStree AST](https://github.com/estree/estree) but